jacobtomlinson/carte-noire/_posts/2019-03-15-mar-15-on-having-a-healthy-relationship-with-death.md

 I'm saying: **Let's not just mourn people's deaths, let's give them dignified and fulfilling lives to live.**

 We can all do better.
 We can work towards a world where people have lives worth living, lives worth dying for, deaths worth living for.
 This manifests in the small things, like supporting your loved ones, checking in with people you haven't seen in a while, giving strangers a smile and a word of support, even in passing.
 It also manifests in the larger, structural things, in working towards a truly livable future.
-Giving people consistent health care and sustenance so they don't have to worry about being one accident away from poverty.
-Supporting policies that protect families and communities together without causing animosity in difference.
-Resisting hate, oppression, and xenophobia worldwide and fighting institutions and administrations which perpetuate them.
+This means giving people consistent health care and sustenance so they don't have to worry about being one accident away from poverty.
+It means supporting policies that protect families and communities together without causing animosity in difference.
+And most importantly, it means resisting hate, oppression, and xenophobia worldwide and fighting institutions and administrations which perpetuate them.

 In this day and age, death is tragic.
 It is uncertain, lonely, and unjust.
 Because of this, life is tragic as well.
 We deserve better.
 All of us do.

 Death will visit all of us in time.
 Let's cultivate meaningful and fulfilling lives, illuminating our worlds as well as others'.
-Let's leave behind legacies that we, and everyone else, can look back on with contentment.
+Let's leave behind legacies that we, and everyone else, can look back on with gratification.
 Let us all live, love, heal, and die.
 And let us be proactive, not reactive in doing so.

 With love,